-RMIT University Student Union Incorporated (A0114140A)
+RMIT University Student Union Incorporated

-REGULATIONS
+ELECTION REGULATIONS

-Approved by SUC ON 27 JULY 2022

-Contents

-SECTION 6: ELECTORAL 39
+As approved by Student Union Council Meeting on 11 June 2025

+SECTION 6: ELECTORA FCTORA!
+FIF 6.
+ON CTI SF --------------------- --------- ----- ---- ---- ----- ----

 Section 6.1 Applicability

+These Regulations apply to all Student Union Elections including Annual Elections, By Elections and NUS delegate elections.

 Section 6.2 Conduct of Elections

+6.2.1 Student Union Council Elections

+All Elections shall be held according to the rules laid down in the RMIT University Student Union Incorporated Constitution and these Regulations.

+6.2.2 National Union of Students Delegate Elections

+Election of NUS delegates shall be conducted in conjunction with the Annual Student Union elections and in accordance with provisions of the NUS Constitution and regulations and the RMIT University Student Union Incorporated Constitution and these Regulations.

-Section 6.3 Appointment of Returning Officer(s) and Deputy Returning Officer(s) 40
+Section 6.3 Appointment of Returning Officer and Deputy Returning Officer(s)

-Section 6.4 Duties of Returning Officer(s) and Deputy Returning Officer(s) 40

-Section 6.5 Polling & Polling Platform

-Section 6.6 Nominations

-Section 6.7 Verification of eligibility 44

-Section 6.8 Policy statements and Photographs 44

-Section 6.9 Candidates Publicity Material:

-Section 6.10 Campaign Assistants 46

-Section 6.11 Official Publicity 47

-Section 6.12 Student Union Publications and the elections 48

-Section 6.13 Voting Procedure 48

-Section 6.14 Election Resources

-Section 6.15 Declaration of the Poll 52

-Section 6.16 Disputes 53

-Section 6.17 SUC appeals committee 54

-Section 6.18 Forbidden Practices

-Section 6.19 Discipline 57

-Section 6.20 Defamation

-Section 6.21 Indemnity 57

-Section 6.22 Timing 58

-Section 6.23 Definitions and abbreviations 58

-SECTION 6: ELECTORAL

-Section 6.1 Applicability These Regulations apply to all Student Union Elections including Annual Elections, By Elections and NUS delegate elections.
-Section 6.2 Condu Conduct of Elections 6.2.1 Student Union Council Elections ions shall be held according to the rules laid down in the niversity Student Union Incorporated Constitution and these ions.
-6.2.2 National Union of Students Delegate Elections Annual NUS Co of NUS delegates shall be conducted in conjunction with the Student Union elections and in accordance with provisions of the Institution and regulations and the RMIT University Student Incorporated Constitution and these Regulations.
-Section 6.3 Appointment of Returning Officer and Deputy Returning Officer(s) 6.3.1 urning Officer is to be appointed by the SUC at least four (4) weeks he election.
-6.3.2 The Ret urning Officer may appoint (and remove) Deputy Returning Officers 6.3.3 Deputy Returning Officers are subject to the direction of and have duties determined by the Returning Officer.
-6.3.4 The Returning Officer and Deputy Returning Officers, must not be candidates, elected representatives, or campaign assistants.
-6.3.5 .5 The Returning Officer may delegate any responsibilities to the Deputy Returning Officers and where required (and consistent with contractual requirements) to the appointed online election platform provider.
-Section 6.4 Duties Duties of Returning Officer and Deputy Returning Officer(s) 6.4.1 The Returning Officer shall: 6.4.1.1 Be responsible for the conduct of the elections; 6.4.1.2 Ensure that the elections of the SUC are conducted in accordance with these Regulations and the Constitution; 6.4.1.3 Advertise the opening and closing of nominations; 6.4.1.4 Advertise the polling times and locations and electronic voting process and encourage students to vote; 6.4.1.5 Provide clear written instructions to and hold information sessions for all candidates and candidate assistants.
-Organise the publication of the official election publication and candidate materials/speeches as per these regulations
+- 6.3.1 The Returning Officer is to be appointed by the SUC at least four (4) weeks before the election. - 6.3.2 The Returning Officer may appoint (and remove) Deputy Returning Officers - 6.3.3 Deputy Returning Officers are subject to the direction of and have duties determined by the Returning Officer. - 6.3.4 The Returning Officer and Deputy Returning Officers, must not be candidates, elected representatives, or campaign assistants. - 6.3.5 The Returning Officer may delegate any responsibilities to the Deputy Returning Officers and where required (and consistent with contractual requirements) to the appointed online election platform provider.

+Section 6.4 Duties of Returning Officer and Deputy Returning Officer(s)

+6.4.1 The Returning Officer shall:

+- 6.4.1.1 Be responsible for the conduct of the elections; - 6.4.1.2 Ensure that the elections of the SUC are conducted in accordance with these Regulations and the Constitution;

-- 6.4.1.6 Authorises all candidates' and Team campaign material; - 6.4.1.7 Engage with the Student Union staff and resources for the purposes of administering the elections; - 6.4.1.8 Keep a register of all material authorised, including time and date of receipt and authorisation; and - 6.4.1.9 Direct the Deputy Returning Officer(s) to complete tasks as required. - 6.4.2 The Deputy Returning Officer(s);
+- 6.4.1.3 Advertise the opening and closing of nominations; - 6.4.1.4 Advertise the polling times and locations and electronic voting process and encourage students to vote; - 6.4.1.5 Provide clear written instructions to and hold information sessions for all candidates and candidate assistants.
+Organise the publication of the official election publication and candidate materials/speeches as per these regulations - 6.4.1.6 Authorises all candidates' and Team campaign material; - 6.4.1.7 Engage with the Student Union staff and resources for the purposes of administering the elections; - 6.4.1.8 Keep a register of all material authorised, including time and date of receipt and authorisation; and - 6.4.1.9 Direct the Deputy Returning Officer(s) to complete tasks as required.

+6.4.2 The Deputy Returning Officer(s);

-Shall undertake all duties directed by the Returning Officer, consistent with these Regulations and the Constitution.
+Shall undertake all duties directed by the Returning Officer, consistent with these Regulations and the Constitution